 Power of attorney - authority given by one person to another to act on their behalf.
 The Mental Capacity Act 2005 replaced enduring powers of attorney (EPAs) with lasting powers of attorney (LPAs) from 1 October 2007.
 As of this date it is no longer possible to create a new EPA.
 Existing but unregistered EPAs can continue to be registered after 1 October 2007.
 LPAs were introduced by the Mental Capacity Act 2005 from 1 October 2007.
 They allow individuals to appoint an attorney to make decisions about their property and financial affairs (or specified property and affairs) and/or to make decisions about their personal welfare (or specified matters concerning their personal welfare).
-Such attorneys may continue to make these decisions themselves.
+Such attorneys may continue to make these decisions when the person who appointed them lacks the capacity to make these decisions themselves.